paazmaya/kanigawa/README.md

 The generated site only supports fresh browsers and cannot be operated with such legacy browsers, such as Internet Explorer.

+The frontend of the site relies on the use of [WebSockets](https://html.spec.whatwg.org/multipage/web-sockets.html) for communication with the backend.

 ## Features or actually a ROADMAP since nothing is implemented yet